right-solutions/usman/README.md

 $ gem install usman
 ```

-# Installation Instructions
+# Usage

-## Copy the migrations
+## Installing the kuppayam & usman migrations

-Copy the migrations from the engines you are using
+Usman uses kuppayam skins and hence it requires the basic migrations from kuppayam to run
-Run the below command
+Run the below command to copy the migrations from the kuppayam engine.

 ```bash
 $ bundle exec rake railties:install:migrations
 ```

-This will copy migrations from kuppayam and usman engines
-which will have migrations to create images, documents, users, features and permissions respectively.
+This will copy migrations from kuppayam and usman engines which will have migrations to create images, documents, users, features and permissions respectively.

-## Create Dummy Data

-run rake task for loading dummy data for users and features to start with.

 ## Mount the engine